FKnight-cyber/projeto19-drivenpass/README.md

 ## Lessons Learned

-In this project I learned a lot about how to structure an API with TypeScript
+In this project i've improved my typescript skills and how to work with layered structure, i've learnt the basics of working with prisma to build the database and how to make and use tests through thunder-client.

 </br>